LittleSummer114/ACL-ARR-2024-February-Paper925/README.md

-We show the process of obtaining the constituent tree of each dialogue here.
+We show the process of obtaining the constituent tree of here.

 ```py